|Location||Ladyville village, near Belize City|

-There are normally 2-6 volunteers at the project with a maximum of 8 (and a maximum of 10 over the summer holidays).
+There are normally 2-8 volunteers at the project at any one time with a maximum of 20.

 Liberty Foundation is a UK registered charity that exists to provide care, rehabilitation and education for abused and abandoned children in Belize.
 The children’s home is licensed to house up to 40 children, all of whom have been physically/sexually abused and/or abandoned and placed with them through Belize Human Services.
 Some of the children also have disabilities, special needs and/or HIV/AIDS.
 Normally there are 25-35 children at the home at any one time and the children can be aged from babies through to late teens.